-When the train stopped for breakfast at Big Shanty, Ga. (now Kennesaw), the train crew and most passengers disembarked for a 20 minute break.
+The raiders traveled in small groups in civilian clothing to avoid arousing suspicion.
+Only 20 of the 22 raiders reported to the meeting point at the train station.
+Two overslept and missed the train.
+When the train stopped for breakfast at Big Shanty, Georgia (now Kennesaw), the train crew and most passengers disembarked for a 20-minute break.
 Andrews and his men, claiming they’d already had breakfast at their hotel, stayed onboard until the train crew exited.
-Then, they unhitched all the passenger cars (keeping several box cars) and steamed away with the train.
+Then, they unhitched all the passenger cars (keeping several boxcars) and steamed away with the train.
 Conductor Fuller and the engineer, Jeff Cain, along with Anthony Murphy, a railroad shop supervisor, began the chase on foot.

 Soon the pursuers encountered a work gang with a push-trolley.
 They commandeered the trolley and were able to increase their speed.
 After an all-day chase, the determined Fuller and Murphy (Cain gave out) used three different borrowed engines to pursue the raiders.
 The final leg of the chase involved using a borrowed engine, the Texas, and running it to speeds of 65 mph backwards in hot pursuit of the General.
 Fuller and Murphy kept so much pressure on the men aboard the General that they were unable to take on wood and water.
 This forced the raiders to abandon the General near Rossville, Georgia, and flee into the woods.
 Unfortunately for them, Confederate soldiers were training in the area.